Community Gardens

 Penrith Council has developed a Community Gardens Policy and Guidelines to assist community groups plan, design and establish community gardens.

-Contact the Sustainability Team at Council to discuss your ideas.
+Contact the Sustainability Team at to discuss your ideas.
 To be successful, community gardens require substantial community involvement in planning, decision-making, garden management, day-to-day activities and maintenance.

 Gardening groups that would like to start up a community garden on non-Council owned or managed land are encouraged to contact Council.